Thomas Allen LeVesque

-Thomas Allen LeVesque (1948-2018) was an influential American conspiracy theorist who promoted legends of the Hollow Earth, The Shaver Mystery, and Dulce Base.
+Thomas Allen LeVesque (1948–2018) was an American conspiracy theorist who promoted legends of the Hollow Earth, The Shaver Mystery, and Dulce Base.
 According to the author Adam Gorightly, in the final years of his life LeVesque confessed to fabricating his Dulce Base tales as a form of creative writing.

 Early life

 Thomas Allen LeVesque was born to Thomas Lewis LeVesque and Mary Louise Gimball in Lexington, Kentucky.
 His father had served as a radio engineer on the USS Baldwin; he went on to a career in electrical engineering in the communication industry.
 On April 18, 1951, at the age of 2, LeVesque was a passenger aboard the USNS George W. Goethals.

 In 1965, Thomas Allen LeVesque, age 16, was arrested in Long Beach, California along with three other teens; the four were charged with placing explosives in a public building.
 On July 8, 1973, LeVesque wed Mary Jane Martin in Los Angeles, California.